Azure/confidential-computing-cvm-guest-attestation/tdx-attestation-app/README.md

 ```

 ## Instructions for SUSE
-Create an SUSE Trusted Domain virtual machine in Azure and clone the application.
+Create a SUSE Trusted Domain virtual machine in Azure and clone the application.

 > If git is not installed, run `sudo zypper install git`